top of page

 3. Internal APIs

-Hidden from the public eye, internal (or private) APIs are designed exclusively for internal company use, helping businesses develop better products and services.
+Hidden from the public eye, internal (or private) API design is made exclusively for internal company use, helping businesses develop better products and services.
 Internal APIs, when managed well, play a critical role for enterprise organizations that may want to inspire innovation across regions, brands, and departments.

-Internal APIs provide a company's developers and other employees access to corporate API assets which facilitate data sharing that can help businesses operate more efficiently by avoiding business silos.
+Internal API provides a company's developers and other employees access to corporate API assets which facilitate data sharing that can help businesses operate more efficiently by avoiding business silos.

-Since internal APIs are usually innovated in a staging environment, good governance can then be applied to push the API to production environments for implementation or external publishing in an API portal.
+Since they are usually innovated in a staging environment, good governance can then be applied to push the API to production environments for implementation or external publishing in an API portal.

 4. Composite APIs